patacongo/Pascal/configs/README.md

 - Requires the STM32-BB baseboard for its micro SD slot (and uses USART6)
 - Requires that a micro-SD card be inserted that contains Pascal executables in the root directory.
 The Pshell, `Pshell.pex`, in particular, must be there.
+- When building these Pascal executables for the SD card, be careful with the file `pascal/papps/punits/Machine.pas`.
+That is a special, auto-generated file that provides platform-specific settings for the Pascal code.
+The version of the file used probably resides in the host clone but must reflect the properties of the target environment.
+You may have to hand edit `pascal/papps/punits/Machine.pas` after is it initially created.

 ### Usage: